A local test for global extrema in the dispersion relation of a periodic graph: Global properties of : Proof of Theorem

 Now, applying the Cauchy interlacing inequality (for submatrices or, equivalently, for restriction to a subspace) to $S'(\alpha)$ and $S = \big(S'(\alpha)\big)_\ssQ$, we get

 for all $\alpha \in \TT^d$.
 Combining this with \eqref{eq:classicalWeyl}, we obtain the result. \end{proof}

 \begin{remark} The hypothesis that $f^\circ$ does not vanish identically on any crossing edge, which was used in the proof of \eqref{eq:A0_from_Aprime}, can be weakened slightly.
 If $f^\circ_{u_j} = f^\circ_{v_j} = 0$ for some $j$, the proof would still hold if we can show that $\eb_{u_j}$ or $\eb_{v_j}$ belong to the range of $BPB^*$.
-The latter would hold if there exists another index $k$ with $u_k$ coinciding with either $u_j$ or $v_j$ and with $f^\circ_{v_k} \neq 0$. \end{remark}
+The latter would hold if there exists another index $k$ such that $u_k$ coincides with either $u_j$ or $v_j$, and $f^\circ_{v_k} \neq 0$. \end{remark}